lalessan/lalessan.github.io/index.md

 the impact of air quality on mobility and physical activity, navigation in urban multimodal transport systems, and the spread of epidemics.

 In 2021 my research was awarded the the [Tietgen Award by the Danish Society for Education and Business](https://dseb.dk/aktuelt/prestigefyldt-pris-gaar-til-forskning-i-digitale-laeringsmidler-og-danskernes).
+This year, I am general chair of the 2023 edition of the [International Conference in Computational Social Science](https://ic2s2.org/).

 [curriculum vitae ![CV as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/Laura_cv.pdf)<br/>
 [orcid 0000-0001-6003-1165![orcid](icons16/orcid-icon.png)](https://orcid.org/0000-0001-6003-1165)<br/>